fsaintjacques/recordlite/README.md

 ### How

-For a given table of records, RecordLite generates a companion view that exposes virtual columns of fields of interested defined by the user.
+For a given table of records, RecordLite generates a companion view that exposes virtual columns of fields of interest defined by the user.
 The columns can be optionally indexed if they're often projected and/or used for filtering.
 The column are defined with a function extracting the data from the raw column (either JSON or Protobuf), note that this would also work for any type of